culturekings/shopify-shortcodes/README.md

     {% capture youtubeWidth %}{% include 'shortcode-render' render:'width' default:'640' %}{% endcapture %}

+## Naming convention

+All shortcodes are prefixed in the file system with `shortcode-` so make sure that if you want a shortcode of `youtube` you create a `shortcode-youtube.liquid` file.

+The purpose of this is to allow store owners to easily find all active shortcodes within a store and avoid collisions with other snippets.

 ## Examples

 The youtube example used is available in the examples directory of this project.
-If you have created a snippet feel free to create a pull request and we will add it in.
+If you have created a shortcode you would like to share feel free to create a pull request and we will add it in.

 ## Activating shortcodes